 What Else You Should Know

-Support: Weigh Down Workshop seminars are available on the Weigh Down web site.
+Support: Weigh Down Workshop seminars, workbooks and audio files are available through your subscription on the Weigh Down website.
 If you sign up, you can chat online with people who watch the videos when you do, giving you a sense of community.
 Your class coordinator will contact you weekly throughout the seminar to check on your progress.
 You can also call Weigh Down Ministries to speak with someone who can provide counseling or encouragement.

 What Dr. Melinda Ratini Says: